lawliet89/hpce/hpce5/readme.txt

 Pipeline of four concurrent threads (via std::thread): read io, first pass, second pass, write io.
 Threads operate in a synchronised streaming fashion on blocks (chunks) of data.
-IO threads can sleep while waiting for processing to be done (for large N on slow machines), but usually run without blocking, enabling fully block-free streaming processing.
-Note that chunk size is independent of row width (can be smaller than for big images or capture several rows at a time for small images, this is both a latency and memory usage optimisation).
+Threads can sleep while waiting for processing to be done (for large N on slow machines), but usually run without blocking, enabling completely streaming processing.
+Note that chunk size is independent of row width (can be smaller for big images or capture several rows at a time for small images, this is both a latency and memory usage optimisation).

-The chunked streaming pipeline lets the io speed to be determined by the computation speed, therefore latency will not suffer from starving or overruning the processing threads.
+The chunked streaming pipeline lets the io speed to be determined by the computation speed, therefore latency will not suffer from starving or overruning the processing capabilities.

 Algorithmic approach: